programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 For each tag, we scrape the following information:
  - original ad image file URL in the `src` attribute.
  - the URL that the ad is linked to, found in the `href` attribute of its parent `<a>` element.
-The values in the `href` attributes might be useful for historians looking to collect websites that banner ads pointed to.
+The values in the `href` attributes might be useful for historians looking to collect web pages that banner ads pointed to.
  - its [alt text](https://en.wikipedia.org/wiki/Alt_attribute) in the `alt` attribute.

 ```python